On the Sum Neccesary to Ensure that a Degree Sequence is Potentially H-Graphic: Constructions and Statement of Main Result

+\begin{proof} Every realization $G$ of $\widetilde{\pi}_i(H,n)$ is a complete graph on $k-i$ vertices joined to an $(n-k+i)$-vertex graph $G_i$ with maximum degree $\nabla_i-1$.
+Any $k$-vertex subgraph of $G$ contains at least $i$ vertices in $G_i$.
+Thus $H$ is not a subgraph of $G$ since every $i$-vertex induced subgraph of $H$ has maximum degree at least $\nabla_i$. \end{proof}

-Our focus here is the asymptotic behavior of the potential function, and as such we consider the dominating term of $\sigma(\widetilde{\pi}_i(H,n))$.
-Let In \cite{FS}, the first author and J.\ Schmitt conjectured the following.
+The focus of this paper is the asymptotic behavior of the potential function.
+As such, let which is the leading coefficient of $\sigma(\widetilde{\pi}_i(H,n))$.
+In \cite{FS}, the first author and J.\ Schmitt conjectured the following.

 \begin{conjecture} Let $H$ be a graph, and let $\epsilon >0$.
-There exists an $n_0=n_0(\epsilon, H)$ such that for any $n>n_0$
+There exists an $n_0=n_0(\epsilon, H)$ such that for any $n>n_0$,

 \end{conjecture}

 The condition that one must examine subgraphs of $H$ is necessary.
 As an example, for $t\ge 3$ let $H$ be obtained by subdividing one edge of $K_{1,t}$.
 Since $K_{1,t}$ is a subgraph of $H$, any sequence that is potentially $H$-graphic is necessarily potentially $K_{1,t}$-graphic.
 However, both graphs have independence number $t$ and $\widetilde{\sigma}_{t+1}(H)<\widetilde{\sigma}_{t+1}(K_{1,t})$.